Austin Riley Player Props: Braves vs. Reds

 Austin Riley At The Plate

-- Riley has reached base via a hit in 52 games this year (of 74 played), and had multiple hits in 21 of those games.
+- Riley has reached base via a hit in 53 games this season (of 75 played), and had multiple hits in 22 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.